crisperdue/prooftoys-site/content/prooftoys-language.md

 predicates, as in `{x. x < 10}` ("the set of x such that x is less than ten").
 In this example the first `x` is known as the bound variable, and the `x < 10` is the body of the function.
-The Prooftoys language extends the notation to functions, for example `{x. x*x}` for a function that computes the square of a number.
+The Prooftoys language extends the notation to functions, for example `{x. x * x}` for a function that computes the square of a number.
 The key difference from set notation is just that the body can have a value that is not boolean.
+Prooftoys may display a function of this kind as `(x -> x * x)` if the type of its value is not boolean.

 In Prooftoys the value of `{x. x < 10}` for example is a predicate, like any other.
 So it is not necessary to write something like